kblack373/timeline-trivia/README.md

         - activity_main > Currently the only working page in the project

 ## TODO short(ish) term
-    - [] Verify Code can work on other machines
+    - [x] Verify Code can work on other machines
+         -kb: the app runs, and buttons are displayed.
+Questions do not always display, I added a task for this in Trello.

-    - [] General file cleanup and gitignore population
+    - [~] General file cleanup and gitignore population
+         -kb: I made a /proj directory to track any project management stuff, which I'm including this under.
+Please review the file_cleanup.txt file to see how much I guessed right.
+               I don't think any of the gradle files need to be excluded or cleaned, outside the generated /app/build files.